1.1. Stress during certain brain development phases particularly harmful¶

 - Impaired prepulse inhibition

-- Increased food gathering behavior (food hoarding)
+- Increased food collecting behavior (food hoarding)

 - Reduced susceptibility to GABAergic drugs